kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 |10.10.103.162|   node   |
 |10.10.103.250| both master and node|

-First configure the cluster information in cluster/ubuntu/config-default.sh, following is a simple sample.
+First configure the cluster information in cluster/ubuntu/config-default.sh, below is a simple sample.

 {% highlight sh %}
 {% raw %}